nikkirastogi/Analysis-of-schools-in-each-borough-of-NYC/README.md

-# The-Power-of-Data-Aggregation-Grouping-Reshaping-and-Analysis
+# Analysis-of-schools-in-each-borough-of-NYC

-Perform EDA,solved Researched Questions by using Data-Aggregation-Grouping-Reshaping on dataset
+Perform EDA on dataset to get graphicakl representation of relationship between attributes. and also solved Researched Questions by using Data-Aggregation-Grouping-Reshaping on dataset